juju/docs/src/en/controllers-gui.md

-Title: The Juju GUI
+Title: Juju GUI
 TODO: some screenshots show 'services' rather than 'applications'

-# The Juju GUI
+# Juju GUI

 Juju has a graphical user interface (GUI) available to help with the tasks of managing and monitoring your Juju environment.
-From Juju 2.0 onwards, unless you bootstrap your controller with the `--no-gui` option, the GUI is automatically embedded within every Juju controller.

-The GUI is a JavaScript and HTML web application that is encapsulated in its own charm.
-Once installed, the GUI will talk with Juju over a websocket to provide a real-time interface with the applications installed, the units that comprise them, and the machines available.
-Additionally, the GUI can talk with the charm store in order to search, browse, and deploy charms to your environment.
+The GUI comes with every controller providing the controller was not created with the `--no-gui` option.
+It is installed via a charm but will not show up as a normally deployed application.

 ## Using the GUI

-Juju GUI is now automatically included in every Juju controller after bootstrapping, thus eliminating the need to additionally deploy the Juju GUI charm.
-As it's part of the controller, it won't appear as a normally deployed application.

-To view the URL and login credentials for Juju GUI, use the following command:
+To view the URL and login credentials for the GUI, use the following command:

 ```bash
 juju gui